cadethacker/cade-bootcamp/13-building-the-backend-layers.md

 ```
 package com.houseawesome.RetailBackend.controllers;

+import com.houseawesome.RetailBackend.models.dao.Product;
-import com.houseawesome.RetailBackend.models.Product;
+import com.houseawesome.RetailBackend.models.services.ProductService;
 import org.springframework.web.bind.annotation.PathVariable;
 import org.springframework.web.bind.annotation.RequestMapping;
 import org.springframework.web.bind.annotation.RequestMethod;
 import org.springframework.web.bind.annotation.RestController;

-import java.math.BigDecimal;
-import java.math.RoundingMode;
 import java.util.UUID;

 @RestController
+@RequestMapping("/products")
 public class ProductController {

+    private final ProductService productService;

+    public ProductController(ProductService productService) {
+        this.productService = productService;
+    }

-    @RequestMapping(value = "/products/{productID}", method = RequestMethod.GET)
+    @RequestMapping(value = "/{productID}", method = RequestMethod.GET)
     public Product getProduct(@PathVariable("productID") UUID productID) {

-        Product product1 = new Product();
+        Product product = productService.getProductByID(productID);

-        product1.setId(productID);
-        product1.setName("Exterior Paint");
-        product1.setPrice(new BigDecimal("24.99"));

-        return product1;
+        return product;
     }
 }
 ```

-See the words that are added just before the classes and methods that start with `@`?
+See the words that are added just before the class name and methods that start with `@`?
 Those are called [annotations](https://en.wikipedia.org/wiki/Java_annotation).
 They "inject" functionality without having to copy and paste the [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code).
 They are very powerful, but warning, they can also cause unintended side effects.
 So be careful.

 Hacker Note: If you want to dig into what an annotation actualy does (and set break points to walk the code). just press the Command key and click on the annotation in IntelliJ, and you will go into the code of the annotation.
-I did this two years ago and for the better part of two days, ran and debugged the OAuth2 annotations.
+I did this a while back for the the better part of two days, ran and debugged the OAuth2 annotations.
 SO.
 MUCH.
 LEARNING!)

 5. Execute the API